Bubble car jolt for Paris electric car-share scheme

 CHARGING UP

-Under the 235 million euro project, the brainchild of Paris Mayor Bertrand Delanoe, the service will debut next week with 66 cars and 33 rental stations across Paris before expanding to 3,000 vehicles and more than 1,000 stations by the end of 2012.
+Under the 235 million euro (203 million pounds) project, the brainchild of Paris Mayor Bertrand Delanoe, the service will debut next week with 66 cars and 33 rental stations across Paris before expanding to 3,000 vehicles and more than 1,000 stations by the end of 2012.

 The Bluecar, designed and manufactured exclusively for Bollore by Italian designer Pininfarina (PNNI.MI), famous for sculpting Ferraris and Maseratis, will have a range of up to 250 km between before a recharge which will take about four hours.